material-foundation/flutter-packages/dynamic_color/README.md

 while harmonizing it.

-`ColorScheme.harmonized()` does the same thing, for all `ColorScheme`'s semantic colors.
+`ColorScheme.harmonized()` does the same thing, for all `ColorScheme`'s semantic and custom colors.
 See [harmonization.dart] for more.

 ## Getting started